SusheelThapa/command/command/e/echo.md

 echo -e "Hello\tWorld"
 ```

-Since `-e` is the default flag, we can ommit it and still get the same result.
+Since `-e` is the default flag, we can omit it and still get the same result.

 ```shell
 echo "Hello\tWorld"